 The YARD has no “hidden fees.”
 Trailer parking and manure collection is included in our stall price.

 Dry stall reservations are on a first-come/first served basis & require deposits.
-We offer discounts for Trainers bringing multiple clients.

 I live at The YARD and am fully committed to running a facility worthy of Wellington’s world-class equestrian reputation.
 We hope you will consider making The YARD your base of operation during this coming Show Season.